UK Supreme Court says Scientology is a religion, allows wedding

 In their unanimous decision to allow Hodkin's appeal, the Supreme Court justices said that the 1970 ruling was out of date in its definition of religious worship as involving "reverence or veneration of God or of a Supreme Being".

-"Religion should not be confined to religions which recognise a supreme deity," wrote Lord Toulson, giving the judgment of the Supreme Court.
+"Religion should not be confined to religions which recognize a supreme deity," wrote Lord Toulson, giving the judgment of the Supreme Court.

 "To do so would be a form of religious discrimination unacceptable in today's society," he wrote, saying that the criterion would exclude Buddhism, among other faiths.